habit-lang/mil-tools/doc/syntax.md

-Layout information is used, in the same way as it is in Haskell, as a substitute for explicit use of the `"{"`, `";"` and `"}"` punctutation that is used to describe lists in program syntax.
+Layout information is used, in the same way as it is in Haskell, as a substitute for explicit use of the `"{"`, `";"` and `"}"` punctuation that is used to describe lists in program syntax.

 Note, however, that the lexer will not insert a `";"` symbol if the next token is `"then"`, `"else"`, `"of"`, or `"in"`.